Samsung Galaxy S8 – first Impressions

 You can power up the 3,000mAh battery (3,500mAh for S8+) quickly using the new USB Type-C charger.
 The battery life is much better than before too.
 On the S8+, I found the phone lasting the whole day and night, something that didn’t really happen with my previous phones.
 It’s such a novelty to look at your phone and not feel a desperate need to be near a wall socket.

-Have you got your hands on these new phones from Samsung?
-If so, what do you think?
-Let us know in the comments below.
-And if you’d like to get your hands on the new Samsung Galaxy S8 and Galaxy S8+, head to your local Carphone Warehouse store, or visit carphonewarehouse.com.
+If you’d like to get your hands on the new Samsung Galaxy S8 and Galaxy S8+, head to your local Carphone Warehouse store, or visit carphonewarehouse.com.